Virasoro Entanglement Berry Phases: Introduction

 Ultimately, we consider special transformations which do not lie in the Virasoro algebra as typically defined since they are not analytic, rather they vanish at the interval endpoints and are non-differentiable at these points.
 The reason for this is technical: to uniquely isolate the zero mode contribution it is necessary to have a decomposition into kernel and image of the adjoint action of the modular Hamiltonian.
 As we explain in Appendix~\ref{sec:NonDiagonalization}, this is not possible for the Virasoro algebra.
 This is a subtlety that, to our knowledge, has not been previously studied.
 For a large class of transformations which obey certain properties, we derive a general expression for the Berry curvature in Appendix~\ref{app:general}.
 We also explain how these non-standard vector fields have a simple interpretation as plane waves in the hyperbolic black hole geometry using the map of Casini, Huerta and Myers~\cite{Casini:2011kv}.

 We define a suitable algebra of vector fields on the circle constructed from wave packets of these eigenstates.
-Much as similar parallel transport problems for state-based parallel transport and for kinematic space are governed by the geometry of symplectic manifolds known as coadjoint orbits, here that is the case as well.
-We show that the Berry curvature for state-based parallel transport is equal to the Kirillov-Kostant symplectic form on an orbit associated to this algebra of vector fields.
+Much as similar group-theoretic parallel transport problems are governed by the geometry of symplectic manifolds known as coadjoint orbits, here that is the case as well.
+We show that the Berry curvature for state-changing parallel transport is equal to the Kirillov-Kostant symplectic form on an orbit associated to this algebra of vector fields.

 State-changing parallel transport can also be related to bulk geometry.
 This has the advantage of accessing different geometrical data in the bulk, compared to the setting where only the interval shape is varied.
 We find that the Berry curvature for a fixed interval and changing state computes the symplectic form for a Euclidean conical singularity geometry obtained from the backreaction of a cosmic brane, subject to a suitable principal value prescription for regulating divergences near the interval endpoint.
 To match the curvature, we must impose Dirichlet boundary conditions at the location of the extremal surface.
 We interpret this as describing (and defining) a symplectic form associated to the entanglement wedge.
 In the discussion, we connect to earlier work on the holographic interpretation of the Berry curvature, and comment on the relation to the entanglement wedge symplectic form in the case of operator-based parallel transport.